tensorflow/tensorflow/g3doc/LangRef.md

 shorthand-bound ::= ssa-id | `-`? integer-literal
 ```

-The `for` instruction in an ML Function represents an affine loop nest, defining
+The `for` instruction represents an affine loop nest, defining an SSA value for
-an SSA value for its induction variable.
-This SSA value always has type
+its induction variable.
+This SSA value always has type [`index`](#index-type),
-[`index`](#index-type), which is the size of the machine word.
+which is the size of the machine word.

 The `for` instruction executes its body a number of times iterating from a lower
 bound to an upper bound by a stride.
 The stride, represented by `step`, is a